AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 ---
 title: Batch Set Presets
-description: Learn how to work with batch set presets for image sets and spin sets in Dynamic Media
+description: Learn how to automate image set and spin set creation using batch set presets in Dynamic Media.
 contentOwner: Rick Brough
 ---

 # About Batch Set Presets {#about-bsp}

-Use **[!UICONTROL Batch Set Presets]** to help ease the creation and organization of multiple assets in an image set or spin set at the time you upload asset files to a folder either individually or using bulk ingestion, or have the preset run alongside the asset import jobs you schedule in Dynamic Media.
-Each preset is a uniquely named, self-contained set of instructions that defines how to construct the image set or spin sete using images that match the defined naming conventions in the preset recipe.
+Use **[!UICONTROL Batch Set Presets]** to help ease the creation and organization of multiple assets in an image set or spin set at the time you upload asset files to a folder either individually or using bulk ingestion.
+You can have the preset run alongside the asset import jobs you schedule in Dynamic Media.
+Each preset is a uniquely named, self-contained set of instructions that defines how to construct the image set or spin set using images that match the defined naming conventions in the preset recipe.

 >[!IMPORTANT]
 >